Create Remote Archive Volume with Amazon S3

 • All nodes must be able to reach the remote target.

-• An existing S3 bucket.
-The URL must be in the following format:
+• The URL to an existing Amazon S3 bucket in the following format:

 If you do not have a bucket, see How Do I Create an S3 Bucket?.